project-codeflare/mcad/PORTING.md

 # Porting AppWrappers to MicroMCAD

 Using MicroMCAD requires a couple of changes to AppWrapper yamls described below.
-MicroMCAD comes with a revised status amd enhanced fault-tolerance capabilities.
+MicroMCAD comes with a revised status and enhanced fault-tolerance capabilities.

 ## Required changes